 4. White-Glove radio service:

 This is also a flat-rate service but covers more mechanical problems and rust.
 I offer everything and anthing to get your radio working well.
-White-glove service costs $20.00 per paper/filter capacitor.
+White-glove service costs $20.00 per paper/electrolytic capacitor.
 There are some exceptions, such as when a tube costs $200.00, it would have to be extra.
 White glove service is for radio chassis that are not in very good condition to get them back into shape.
 The best way for me to tell you what is going to be included is if I see your set and tell you what I can include.

 A: There are now 4 ways to price an Antique Electronic Car Radio or TV Restoration: